jens1433/ModItemPickup/README.md

 Usage:

 Add both classes to your workspace, add the thing above and register in ModInstances.
+(I have excluded the package and imports)

 Optional: Tweak max displayed items and display time to preference.(see comments in code)